ketans08/Weather-App/README.md

 cd weather-app

-Open index.html in your browser and start exploring the weather!
+Open index.html in your browser.

+Usage

+Enter the name of the location in the search bar.

+Click the search button to fetch weather details.

+View the temperature, humidity, and wind speed on the screen.

-🔑 API Key Setup
+API Key Setup

-To fetch live weather data, you'll need an API key from OpenWeatherMap:
+To use this app, you need an API key from OpenWeatherMap:

-Sign up at OpenWeatherMap to get your API key.
+Sign up at OpenWeatherMap and generate an API key.

-Open your JavaScript file and replace 'your_api_key_here' with your actual API key:
+Add the API key to your JavaScript file:

 const API_KEY = 'your_api_key_here';

-🤝 Contributing
+Contributing

-We welcome contributions!
-If you’d like to improve this app, feel free to:

-Report issues

-Submit feature requests

-Open pull requests
+Feel free to contribute by submitting issues or pull requests.

-📜 License
+License

-This project is licensed under the MIT License 📄, meaning you can use, modify, and distribute it freely.
-Just remember to include proper attribution!
+This project is licensed under the MIT License.

-🌟 Stay ahead of the weather—try out the Weather App today! 🌦️